-I couldn’t make up my mind with this dessert, if it was going to be one flavor or the other.
+I couldn’t make up my mind about this dessert, if it was going to be one flavor or the other.
 I have just one thing to say…welcome to my world!
 My new life theory?
 When you can’t decide between two awesome flavors…have them both.
 Hey, it worked for the Peanut Butter cup!
 So, I present to you, Pineapple Red Velvet Cake, as evidence to my theory (that flies in the face of all the experts) that more can actually be better.

 There are a lot of experts out there that will tell you simplicity is the way to happiness.
 And you know what?
 I’m sure they’re right…sometimes.